DerLotke/Watchy-PIO/README.md

 1. Clone this project with `git clone`.
 A lot of functionality of the configure script abuses git commands to modify the submodules, so keep that in mind. ;)
 2. Initialize the project with `pio project init` for your IDE.
 3. Execute the configure script.
 A list of available watchfaces can be received via `./configure --list`.
 You can then use one of these names as an argument (e.g. `./configure 7_SEG`).
-4. Build your watchface and upload it to your device (as convenience, you may use `make` and `make upload` for these tasks if you have initialized the project with `pio project init --ide vim`).
+4. Build your watchface and upload it to your device (as convenience, you may use `make` and `make upload` for these tasks).
 5. Have fun!

 ## Note on Settings Management